jotaku/Interworks-cloud-assignment/PlaywrightTests/README.md

 ## Why Playwright?

-We chose Playwright as our testing framework for several reasons:
+Playwright is a testing framework of choice for several reasons:

 - Browser Support: Playwright supports all major web browsers including Chrome, Firefox, Safari and the new Microsoft Edge.
 This allows us to test our application across different browsers using the same tool.